Trepan-Debuggers/bashdb/docs/commands/support/source.rst

 is executed.
 Option *-Y* sets the default value in any confirmation command to be "yes" and *-N* sets the default value to "no".

-Note that the command startup file `.zshdbrc` is read automatically via a *source* command the debugger is started.
+Note that the command startup file `.bashdbrc` is read automatically via a *source* command the debugger is started.

 An error in any command terminates execution of the command file